-Saint Patrick brought much attention to the common clover.
+His legend claims that Saint Patrick brought much attention to the common clover.
 He used its three leaves to symbolize the three parts of the Christian Trinity: Father, Son, and Holy Spirit.

 Over the years, a superstition developed that rarer four-leaf clovers symbolize good luck.
 Though the origin of the superstition isn't known, it inspired a new tradition that remains today.

 In memory of Saint Patrick's impact on the country, the people of Ireland began holding a feast each year to celebrate the anniversary of his death.
 Over time, the feasts grew larger and more festive.
 Although a lot has changed from the fifth century to today, the enthusiasm has stayed the same.